rhonaCA/workbook/README.md

 ```

 ### **Symbols**
-A symbol is a lighter form of strings that is preceded by a colon (:).
-It use less computer memory compare to a string and have a better performance.
+A symbol is a lighter form of a string that is preceded by a colon (:).
+It uses less computer memory compare to a string and has a better performance.
 ```ruby
 cuisine = {
 	Sushi: "Japan",